johnmcase/johnmcase.github.io/_drafts/reactive-programming-using-rx.net-part-1.md

 ---
 {% include JB/setup %}

+This blog series is originally being done for my company's blog.
+You can find the original post [here](http://www.centare.com/reactive-programming-using-rx-net-part-1).

+---

 In my [previous reactive programming post]({% post_url 2014-01-20-intro-to-reactive-programming %}) I talked about the high level principles of reactive programming.
 In this and future posts I want to delve deeper into the topic and explore how to actually write reactive applications on different platforms.
 The platform of choice for this week is .Net using the [Rx extensions](https://rx.codeplex.com/) from Microsoft Open Technologies.

 <!--excerpt-->